Bukit Brown Cemetery: 2000–present: Redevelopment plans for Bukit Brown and conservation efforts

 The National Archives of Singapore (NAS) digitised and released the burial registers of Bukit Brown Cemetery between April 1922 and December 1972 online, as well as a map of the cemetery to help descendants check if their ancestor's graves were affected by the development.
 It was also revealed that, in 2011, the rest of the cemetery would make way for a new public housing town in about 40 years time.
 In 2014, a bush fire broke out at the cemetery that was the about the size of "1½ football fields" which took the Singapore Civil Defence Force (SCDF) 2 hours to put out.
-Bukit Brown Cemetery was listed on the 2014 World Monuments Watch as an "at risk site".
+The World Monuments Watch listed Bukit Brown Cemetery as an "at risk site" on their 2014 list.

 In 2015, following the Singapore Botanic Gardens gaining UNESCO World Heritage Site status, Bukit Brown Cemetery and other sites were suggested as other potential World Heritage Sites.
-However, as cemeteries such as Bukit Brown or Jalan Kubor Cemetery were "neither a building nor a monument", they were unable to obtain National Monument status, making it unlikely they would receive UNESCO World Heritage Site status.
+However, as cemeteries such as Bukit Brown or Jalan Kubor Cemetery were "neither a building nor a monument", they were unable to obtain national monument status, making it unlikely they would receive UNESCO World Heritage Site status.
 In 2016, Bukit Brown Cemetery's gates, which were installed in the 1920s, were removed from their original posts, cleaned and repaired, and reinstalled at the mouth of a new access road near its original location.
 In 2017, the SHS launched a self-guided trail through Bukit Brown Cemetery that took visitors around 25 gravestones.
+In 2021, the Kwong Wai Siew Peck San Theng (KWSPST), partnering with the National Heritage Board, began cataloguing 1,500 funerary artefacts from graves exhumed in the Lornie Highway construction.
+They were later displayed at the KWSPST Early Chinese Burial Artefacts Gallery, which opened in 2025.
 In August 2024, Bukit Brown conservation groups opened an outdoor display called Sounds of the Earth, which featured 80 unclaimed artefacts that were collected in 2013 during the construction of Lornie Highway.